|

 Course is Offered: Uncertain

-Social Studies
+Social Studies |

-• SST 373 Social Studies Methods
+SST 373 Social Studies Methods 3 credit hours

 The primary scope and sequence of curriculum is social studies in the K-12 classroom, where emphasis is upon content and methodology set forth by the Michigan Curriculum Framework for Social Studies.
 Course provides multiple opportunities for critical thinking, cooperative learning, and integration across curriculum and hands-on learning experiences.
 Needs of exceptional children, multicultural appreciation and integration, and developmentally appropriate practice are also discussed.
 Students will design both short and long term lesson and unit plans.

-• SST 401 Social Sciences In History
+SST 401 Social Sciences In History 3 credit hours

 A study of world history through focus on sociocultural and politico economic factors influencing decisions and decision makers in selected major eras and regions/societies.
 This course will promote analysis of key ideas and events, and various interpretations of their causes and effects.

-Prerequisite: Senior status
+Prerequisite: Senior status Course is Offered: WI Every Year

-Social Work
+Social Work |

 This course introduces students to the profession of social work and the generalist social work perspective.
 It is divided up into two sections which includes an overview of the social work profession, social welfare, and social problems followed by an overview of how social workers respond to social problems.
 The course will begin by examining the profession of social work, its value base, skills required, settings and fields of practice, and societal role.
 Major social problems, philosophies of social welfare provision, program and policy initiatives, and the response of social work as a profession are addressed.

-Course is Offered: FA and WI Every Year
+Prerequisite: None Course is Offered: FA and WI Every Year

 This is the first of two sequenced social work practice courses in which students learn generalist social work practice theories, methods, and practice skills.
 The course will reinforce students’ understanding of social work values and ethics and strengthen their understanding and application of social work roles and skills.
 This course will also examine those theories that drive social work practice.
 Additionally, students will explore the stages of the social work change process.
 They will begin to develop professionalism and essential skills such as self-awareness, engagement, interviewing, observation, building professional helping relationships, identification of ethical conflicts, and the ability to use ethical decision making.
 Students will begin to integrate knowledge and understanding of human behavior, social policy, research, and diversity awareness into social work practice.
 Students will be required to participate in agency site visits, in-depth dialogue with social work professionals, agency-based job shadowing, and field observation.

-Course Fee: See course schedule for exact amount.
+Prerequisite: None Course Fee: See course schedule for exact amount.
+Course is Offered: FA Every Year

-• SWK 335 Social Work Practice II
+SWK 335 Social Work Practice II 4 credit hours

 This is the second generalist social work practice course in a two-course sequence.
 The course content will focus on continuing the development of practice skills and the ability to integrate them with social work knowledge, values, and ethics.
 Further emphasis will be placed on the social work change process including engagement, assessment, planning, intervention, evaluation and termination.
 The course will also consist of a skills-based lab which will complement the concepts learned during lectures and focus on the development of social work interviewing and assessment skills.